NSLS-II/PyXRF/docs/source/installation.rst

 .. note::

-  If you experience problems using `conda`, in particular if `conda` gets stuck trying to resolve the environment, you may try using `mamba`, which is a more efficient drop-in replacement for `conda`.
+  If you experience problems using `conda`, in particular if `conda` gets stuck trying to resolve the environment, you may try using `mamba`, which is designed as a drop-in replacement for `conda`.
 Once you install *Miniconda* or *Anaconda*, install `mamba` in the base environment:

   .. code:: bash

     $ conda install mamba -n base -c conda-forge

-  Then use `mamba` instead of `conda` in all commands, for example
+  Then use `mamba` instead of `conda` in all commands.
+Mamba may not respect pinned versions of packages.
+Since PyXRF currently does not work with `pyqt` v5.15, explicitly specify the version `"pyqt<5.15"` during installation, for example

   .. code:: bash

     $ mamba create -n pyxrf-env python=3.9 pip -c conda-forge
+    $ mamba activate pyxrf-env
+    $ mamba install pyxrf "pyqt<5.15" -c conda-forge

   You may still use `conda` where it works well, e.g. to activate an existing environment.